 Improves Glucose Metabolism

-Meals with resistant starch in them lower down the blood glucose spikes following the meal.
+Meals with resistant starch in them lower the blood glucose spikes following the meal.
 Resistant starch improves the body’s responsiveness to insulin.
-Insulin is responsible for metabolising glucose.
+Insulin is responsible for metabolizing glucose.
 It also keeps the blood glucose levels under check.
 A study concluded that intake of resistant starch improved insulin sensitivity in diabetics.

 Aids Weight Loss